All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Walking Shirtless Scene: The unbuttoned-top kind.

 - Wreathed in Flames: Turning himself into a phoenix-hybrid form, his whole body is surrounded by blue flames.
-Unlike others' examples, these flames do not spread nor burn others, but instead are what he uses to heal.
+Unlike other examples, these flames do not spread nor burn others, but instead are what he uses to heal.

-- You Killed My Father: He already hated Blackbeard for being a traitor and killing Tahtch, but after he kills Whitebeard, the crew's surrogate father, he declares war against him.
+- You Killed My Father: He already hates Blackbeard for being a traitor and killing Thatch, but after he kills Whitebeard, the crew's surrogate father, he declares war against him.